armadaproject/armada/client/python/CONTRIBUTING.md

 <hr />

 Armada Project welcomes contributions from the opensource community.

-### This client is written primarily targeting supported versions PYTHON 3 on Linux, Mac, and WSL on Windows.
+This client is written primarily targeting supported versions of python 3 on Linux, Mac, and WSL on Windows.

 ### Setting up your own fork of this repository on Linux, Mac, or WSL OS.
 <hr />